We live in a free society, where people are not constrained but free to make their own choices about their life.

 Sylvia Ann Hewlett’s book Creating a Life: Professional Women and the Quest for Children recounts the terrible consequences of the ‘education’ that women received in the last generation.
 For those who wish a career without a family the progress has been difficult but straightforward.
 But for those who put childbearing on hold while they pursued their career, the desire for motherhood has been largely disappointed.
 Her book, based on extensive statistical research and in depth interviews, is a heart-felt plea for young women to be “much more intentional about their private lives”, specifically about marriage and childbearing.

 To educate young women with the ideal of changing the world or finding fulfilment or fulfilling their potential by their career while at the same time being a wife and mother is as unrealistic as it is harmful.
 A few women of enormous abilities can manage incredible responsibilities simultaneously – but they are not average or typical.
 They may be people we can admire, congratulate and wish success but they are hardly role models for the rest of us.
-Even our Governor-General, who has demonstrated just how far a wife and mother of five and grandmother of eight can go in our society, advises that you can have family and a career, just not at the same time.
+Even our former Governor-General, Quentin Bryce, who demonstrated just how far a wife and mother of five and grandmother of eight can go in our society, advises that you can have family and a career, just not at the same time.
 Biology would tell you which must come first, but the rhetoric of our social engineers inhibits the speaking of this truth – it is politically incorrect to mention it.

 And such advice is not limited to women.
 A friend, training to be a surgeon, informed me of a common saying amongst his peers “You can’t have a wife and a knife”.
 The hours he was keeping and the pressure under which he was working and studying as a registrar made marriage almost impossible.
 Those he saw ignoring this maxim either struggled with their career or with their marriage.